-We want to help some friends attend Respite Retreat.
+We want to help some friends or family attend Respite Retreat.
 What should we do?

 And that is an essential part of the equation—that they want to come, and that they are ready to come.
 Sometimes we're in a hurry to help people heal from this devastating loss, but they're not really ready for that.
 The reality of the loss is still settling in.